ejrinkus/TREXX/README.md

 All three interpreters should be included in your path.

-Ensure you have a Google+ account and Twitter account
+Ensure you have a Google+ account